sarthaktodmal/AutomataSimulator/README.md

 ## Overview

-Automata Simulator is an interactive tool for designing and testing Deterministic Finite Automata (DFA).
+Automata Simulator is an interactive tool for designing and testing FA.
 Users can create states, define transitions, set final states, and validate input strings to see if they are accepted by the automaton.

 ## Features

-- Supports DFA and NFA without epsilon Transitions
+- Supports DFA and NFA
 - Create and position states (nodes) dynamically.
 - Define transitions by clicking on states and specifying symbols.
 - Set states as final states.